Cocaine is a highly addictive drug with uncomfortable and intense withdrawal symptoms.

 Outpatient Cocaine Treatment

-Outpatient care includes continued meetings with therapists and professionals for therapy a few times a week.
+Our outpatient program includes continued meetings with therapists and professionals for therapy a few times a week.
 This continued structure can really impact overcoming stressors and continued cravings.
 Beyond inpatient care, we also encourage individuals to participate in long-term recovery programs.
 Some of these include weekly individual therapy or participation in a 12-step program.

 Building a strong support group in early recovery is important.
 These support systems are the building blocks for preventing relapse.
 Having people to call when confronted with cravings or anxiety can make or break an individual’s recovery.
 We are strong proponents of any successful support to recovery.
 Detox should always be used as a first step, followed by further inpatient and outpatient care if possible.